ethercreative/next-starter/README.md

 ## Live Previewing

-In order for Craft's live preview function to work, you must use `/api/preview?entryUid={sourceUid}` as the preview target in the channel/section settings.
+In order for Craft's live preview function to work, you must use `/api/preview?entryUid={sourceUid}` as the preview target in the section settings.

 ## Learn More